haydnwiese/haydnwiese/README.md

 ### Hi there, I'm Haydn 👋
-- I am a developer currently working at [Connected](https://www.connected.io/)!
+- I just finished a co-op term working at [Connected](https://www.connected.io/)!
 - 📚 I study Systems Design Engineering at the University of Waterloo
 - 📫 How to reach me: hjwiese@uwaterloo.ca
 <!-- [More about me](https://haydnwiese.com)